lfortin/node-os-monitor/README.md

 monitor.stop();

-// check either monitor is running or not monitor.isRunning(); // -> true / false
+// check whether monitor is running or not monitor.isRunning(); // -> true / false